As an Amazon Associate we earn from qualifying purchases. This article may contain affiliate links, at no extra cost to you.

 ARISD 32Pc

-This 32-piece ARISD kit gives you the basic glue-pull tools to tackle door dings, hail dents and shallow panel damage without repainting.
-It bundles a golden dent lifter, a bridge puller, a mini hot glue gun, a variety of glue tabs, scrapers and a short manual so you can follow step-by-step instructions.
-You can use it for quick weekend fixes, prepping a car for sale or avoiding an insurance claim on minor damage.
+This 32-piece ARISD kit gives you the basic glue-pull tools for attempting suitable door dings, hail dents, and shallow panel damage without moving immediately to conventional body repair.
+It bundles a golden dent lifter, bridge puller, mini hot glue gun, multiple glue tabs, scrapers, and basic instructions.

-It’s a solid starter set for hands-on work, but very deep or sharply creased dents may need heavier-duty tools or professional attention.
+It is a useful entry point for learning PDR technique, but very deep dents, stretched metal, or sharply creased damage may require different tools or professional attention.

 What People Say